input-output-hk/plutus-use-cases/eleks/nft/README.md

 # NFT Marketplace.

-This project is an NFT marketplace demo
+This project is an NFT marketplace demo.
-User can create NFT tokens, sell and but them on a marketplace.
+User can create, sell or buy NFT tokens on a marketplace.
+Solution does not require external database or metadata storage.

 ## Architecture
 ### Start Contract
-On a contract start we create single NFT market utxo used to uniqely identity marketplace.
+On a contract start we create single NFT market token used to uniqely identity marketplace.
-It is also used to store all the create tokens metadata to avoid duplicates.
+It is also used to store all the created tokens metadata to avoid duplicates.

 ### Create NFT
 When create token method is invoked, we create two unique native tokens.
-One is the NFT token and it is send to the owner wallet, owner can sent it to other user address.
+One is the NFT token and it is send to the owner wallet.
 Another one is the NFT metadata token.
 Metadata token is stored in the marketpalce and never leaves it.
 In the metadata token datum we store the Symbol of the NFT token and all metadata information (e.g. name, description, file).

 ![Create NFT](./screenshots/create-nft.jpg)